 On the other hand, there are still 4 different types of lien waiver forms, and the parties must choose the correct type of form with every payment.
 Here is a short guide to help you determine which form to use.

-Every payment on a construction project is either a “partial” payment or a “final” payment.
+Every payment on a construction project is either a progress payment (i.e. a partial payment) or a final payment.
 To select the correct lien waiver form, you must figure out which type of payment you’re dealing with.

-One size does not fit all, and when push comes to shove, a tiny mistake can create a big (and expensive) headache.
-This is pretty simple.
-Of course, if you’re juggling multiple contractors and suppliers and/or multiple invoices and payment applications, this becomes a pretty convoluted calculation.
+One size does not fit all.
+When push comes to shove, a tiny mistake can create a big, expensive headache.
+If you’re juggling multiple contractors and suppliers and/or multiple invoices and payment applications, this becomes a pretty convoluted calculation.

 And further, the names of the forms are brain twisters.